-Unfortunately after driving for just a short time, the fog and clouds made visibility a major problem, and with some careful effort I was able to turn around and head back down the mountain.
+Unfortunately after driving for just a short time the fog and clouds made visibility a major problem.
+With some careful effort I was able to turn around and head back down the mountain.
 We did enjoy a wonderful meal at Lake Crescent so enjoyed that part of the park for a brief time.

-In addition to the coastline views, there is actually a rainforest within the park that often gets 140 inches of rainfall a year.
-I would love to see the forested areas, mosses and ferns, wildflowers on the forest floor and mushrooms and fungi among other things commonly found within such a unique biosphere.
+In addition to the coastline views there is actually a rainforest within the park that often gets 140 inches of rainfall a year.
+I would love to see the forested areas, mosses and ferns, wildflowers on the forest floor plus mushrooms and fungi among other things commonly found within such a unique biosphere.

-Mount Olympus is the park's highest mountain peak and it is tall enough at just shy of 8,000 feet to have several glaciers gracing its slopes.
+Mount Olympus is the highest mountain peak in the park.
+It is tall enough at just shy of 8,000 feet to have several glaciers gracing its slopes.
 There are rivers and waterfalls within the boundaries of this park and a variety of plant and animal life.